fishhack66/PAL-1-Stuff/README.md

 ### EXAMPLES OF ML INTEGRATION

    DICE.BAS is an example program that illustrates the use of RIOT chip RAM to create TinyBASIC 'limited' one-dimensional arrays using TB's USR function.
 TinyBASIC has (sort of) built in 'PEEK' and 'POKE' ML routines that are not BASIC keywords -- although, to use them, you just have to call them.
-For translating small dice and card games from M$ BASIC, this is just what you need!  :^)  LIST the program for an amazingly simple method of making simple 1-D arrays that can hold numbers 0-255.
+For translating small dice and card games from M$ BASIC, this is just what you need!  :^)  LIST the program for an amazingly simple method of making simple, small 1-D arrays that can hold numbers 0-255.
 Enjoy!

    CHAR-SET.BAS takes advantage of the KIM-1 kernal ROM routines for printing characters to the TTY device to print out a table of the ASCII decimal codes for all of the "printing" chacters, 32-127.
 The program "calls" the OUTCH, OUTSP, and CRLF routines.
 Use of OUTCH is made to sort-of mimic MS Basic's ability to 'PRINT CHR$(x)'.
 And yes, this would be *much* faster in ML, but sometimes you just want to print a character from a variable value in BASIC, even if it's 'tiny.'  :^)